Amanda Stanton Addresses Josh Murray Allegations And Return To ‘Paradise’ Rumors

 The police department revealed it was called out to Stanton’s on a “keep the peace” call.
 The Irvine Police PIO said, “It was an incident where it was a dispute over a car and perhaps some items in the car.
 It basically resolved itself.
 No arrests were made.
 There was no criminal activity of any sort.”

 Reportedly, Josh was asking Amanda for $30,000 to pay for the Audi Q5 he had purchased for Stanton in October.
 Amanda shared that even though she really didn’t need the car Josh had purchased for her, she offered to take over the car payments.
 Stanton had been driving a vehicle purchased by her ex-husband before the Audi purchase.
 Amanda says Josh did not like that and bought her the new one.
-Amanda was on vacation in Fiji so the two were originally going to meet the day after she returned at the DMV to take care of everything.
-Amanda said the following:
+Amanda was on vacation in Fiji, so the two were originally going to meet the day after she returned at the DMV to take care of everything.
+Amanda said the following.

 “He wanted to go to the DMV the next day, but I was going out of town and [told him] we could handle when I got back.
 He said ‘OK’ and we were going to handle it on Tuesday.
 I got home on Monday night and was cooking dinner for my daughters when there was a knock at the door and it was the police.”